The small business guide to accounting for coffee shops and cafés

 This can make a vital difference in running a café seamlessly and efficiently because it helps you automate and manage your accounts with ease.

-It reduces manual errors, gives you more control over stock, and improves customer service and sales opportunities.
+It reduces manual errors, gives you more control over stock, and improves customer service, sales opportunities and spend management.

 A good EPOS should also supply you with real-time information to support faster business decisions.